theneva/dissertation/src/method.md

 # Method

-Having established a relevant research topic grounded in the current literature, this section presents some possible research designs and argues for triangulating two strategies: case study, and design & creation.
+The previous chapters have introduced and contextualised the research area, and discussed some of the relevant literature.
+This section presents some possible research designs, and argues for triangulating two strategies: case study, and design & creation.
 The two overarching research questions for this thesis are as follows:

 ```include
 src/components/research-questions.md